irahorecka/python-craigslist-meta/README.rst

 python-craigslist-meta
 ======================

 Streamline your Craigslist queries with an API that traverses url endpoints.
-This library goes hand-in-hand with `python-craigslist <https://github.com/juliomalegria/python-craigslist>`__.
+This library serves as an addition to `pycraigslist <https://github.com/irahorecka/pycraigslist>`__ and `python-craigslist <https://github.com/juliomalegria/python-craigslist>`__.

 Installation
 ------------